MooersLab/diary2022inLaTeX/README.md

 I create an index key without lifting a finger.
 **See, Life can be Good in Emacs!**

-See the end of this [slideshow](https://github.com/MooersLab/BerlinEmacsAugust2022) for the application of GhostText to LaTeX editing with Emacs.
+See the end of this [slideshow](https://github.com/MooersLab/BerlinEmacsAugust2022) for applying GhostText to LaTeX editing with Emacs.
 For Jupyter users, you can likewise use GhostText to edit code and markdown cells with your favorite editor.
 See [slideshow](https://github.com/MooersLab/DSW22ghosttext) about this exciting topic.
 See the corresponding [video](https://mediasite.ouhsc.edu/Mediasite/Channel/python/watch/4da0872f028c4255ae12935655e911321d).